Elliptic surfaces and linear systems with fat points: Proof of the main results

 Of course, the first and third nonzero terms are isomorphic to the structure sheaf ${\sh O}_E$, so ${\sh N}_{E/K}$ is an extension of the structure sheaf by itself.
 If the Kodaira--Spencer class is general in the sense of ~\cite[Remark 2.2]{[Ch99]}, an argument essentially identical to ~\cite[Proposition 2.1]{[Ch99]} shows that the extension above doesn't split.
 Hence we are indeed in the setup of Proposition \ref{main theorem}.
 Thanks to the assumption that (a) is true, we have $\lambda^\mathrm{gen}_0(m_i) = {m_i+1 \choose 2}$ for all $i$ and we're done.

 (c) Let $\beta:\mathrm{Bl}_{\{p_1,p_2,...,p_9\}}{\mathbb P}^2 \to {\mathbb P}^2$ be the blowup of the projective plane at nine arbitrary points $p_1,p_2,...,p_9$ and $E_1,E_2,...,E_9$ the respective exceptional divisors.
-Consider the linear system ${\sh L} = \beta^*{\sh O}(d) \otimes {\sh O}(-dE_1-...-dE_8-(d-1)E_9)$.
+Consider the linear system ${\sh L} = \beta^*{\sh O}(3d) \otimes {\sh O}(-dE_1-...-dE_8-(d-1)E_9)$.
 Of course, the claim is equivalent to saying that $|{\sh L}(m_{10},m_{11},...,m_n)|$ has the expected dimension, if the nine blown up points are general.

 Imitating the idea in ~\cite[\S6]{[BrLe01]}, we allow the $9$ points to specialize to the base locus of a general pencil of cubics.
 In the special case, the elements of $|{\sh L}|$ are sums of $d$ members of the pencil and $E_9$.
+Indeed, we may argue similarly to part (b) above: the restriction of ${\sh L}$ to any smooth elliptic fiber $F$ is

-The argument is essentially identical to that in part (b) and it is left to the reader. \end{proof}
+so all divisors in $|{\sh L}|$ are forced to intersect any fiber $F$ not contained in their support at $E_9 \cap F$, justifying the claim.
+The rest of the argument is also essentially identical to that in part (b) and it is left to the reader. \end{proof}

 Corollary \ref{ugly} together with part (b) of the theorem above imply Theorem \ref{clear main theorem} stated in the introduction.